Sanglorian/orcus/Orcus Rulebook - current.md

 ### Armor Class and Reflex Defense

+Add either your Dexterity modifier or your Intelligence modifier (whichever is higher) to your Reflex defense.

-If you wear light or no armor, add the higher of your Dexterity modifier and your Intelligence modifier to your Armor Class and your Reflex defense.
+If you wear light or no armor, add either your Dexterity modifier or your Intelligence modifier (whichever is higher) to your Armor Class.
+If you wear heavy armor, do not add any ability modifier to your Armor Class.

 ## Intelligence